 7. Invest in Stocks/Bonds/REITs/BDCs

 A traditional choice for throwing off passive income, holding equities or fixed income in your investment accounts generates dividends/capital gains and or interest income, respectively.

-REITs, or Real Estate Investment Trusts, invest in real estate and must pass at least 90% of income to shareholders in order not to be taxed as a partnership.
+REITs, or Real Estate Investment Trusts, invest in real estate and must pass at least 90% of income to shareholders to avoid being taxed as a partnership.
 Depending on the larger economic environment, REITs can potentially have higher yields than stocks and/or bonds.

-My personal favorite stock broker is Ally Invest, formerly TradeKing, because they have inexpensive trade commissions at $4.95 a trade and no maintenance fees.
+My personal favorite stockbroker is Ally Invest because they have inexpensive trade commissions at $4.95 a trade and no maintenance fees.
 The commission drops to $3.95 if you have a daily balance over $100,000.

 Many buy and hold (ie rental property investors) take that excess cash flow and put it toward their next down payment.
 This is how they are able to slowly amass portfolios of dozens and sometimes hundreds of rental properties.